German film eyes the big prize at Berlin festival

 Critics praised veteran film makers Paolo and Vittorio Taviani for their black-and-white picture where the words of Shakespeare gain added significance coming from real-life inmates, some of whom are behind bars for life.

-Not far behind is "Tabu", another black-and-white picture by Portugal's Miguel Gomes about a self-centred woman called Aurora set first in Lisbon and later in Africa, which reviewers praised for playing with narrative conventions.
+Not far behind is "Tabu," another black-and-white picture by Portugal's Miguel Gomes about a self-centered woman called Aurora set first in Lisbon and later in Africa, which reviewers praised for playing with narrative conventions.

 Mads Mikkelsen portrays the real-life court physician Johann Friedrich Struensee, who tends to the mentally ill king, takes over his powers and has a passionate affair with queen Caroline before the nobility seeks its revenge.